bljustice/titanic-survival-data-visualization/README.md

 ##Design
 As stated in the summary portion, I decided to use a stacked bar chart for the design of this project.
 Bar charts are very useful for visualizing categorical data so I thought this was the best choice for conveying this visualization's story.
 I used grey and orange colors for the two different categories since they're two of my favorite colors, and a legend to show users which color defines a particular subgroup.
 Finally, I used 2 different event handlers to add interactivity.
 The first changes the color of the particular bar hovered over to purple and displays how many passengers are included in a particular category.
 It also shows what percentage that group makes up of all of the passengers combined.
 I feel this percentage helps users not only compare the size of each group to others and to the total number of passengers overall, but to also more easily show the trends mentioned in the summary and conclusion portions of the final `index.html` file.
 The second event simply removes the element created from the first event once a user navigates away from that part of the chart, and returns the element to its original state.

-Below is a screenshot of my initial visualization draft.
+Below is a screenshot of my initial visualization draft, which only included the passenger class visualization.
+The other two characteristics were added  after my fourth round of feedback.

 ![alt text](https://github.com/bljustice/titanic-survival-data-visualization/blob/master/first-design.png)